Base Rules

 Leveling Up

-You level up when you spend the equivalent of a Treasure Carousing.
-When you level up:
+You level up when you spend a Treasure while Carousing.
+When you level up …

-- Gain the next level of your class in alphabetical order or take the first level (A) of another class (up to 4 templates total).
+Also, gain the next level of your class in alphabetical order or take the first level (A) of another class.
+You can have up to 4 class levels in total.
+Add it to your Psyche.

 Carousing!

-When you are back to town, it is time to spend your loot!
-Choose one of these activities :
+When you are back to town, it’s time to spend your loot!

 Celebrate and Gain Followers

 Get drunk and get known!
-For each Valuable spent in such way, you gain a hangover and a new random friend in town.
+For each Valuable spent in such way, you gain a hangover and a new friend.
 This friend will do favours for you but stay in this town.
-If you end up spending the equivalent of a Treasure, one of your friends becomes a Follower and goes with you in your adventures, acting as a class-less character (until it levels up!).
-Followers take Psyche slots.
+If you end up spending the equivalent of a Treasure, however, one of your friends becomes a Follower and goes with you in your adventures.

 Craft